zolpidem/latches/README.md

 # latches
-Simple, but secure, chatrooms (a learning project).
+Simple, but secure, chat rooms (a learning project).

 ## Features
 - Encrypted by default